 The Treasurer is responsible for making investments and for compliance with this policy pursuant to the delegation of authority to invest funds or to sell or exchange securities.
-Pursuant to Section 53607 of the Code, the Treasurer shall make a monthly report to the Board of Directors.
-The OCTA provides a monthly report to the Finance and Administration Committee and the Board of Directors in accordance with Section 53607 of the Code
+Pursuant to Section 53607 of the Code, The Treasurer shall make a monthly report to the Board of Directors.
+Per Section 53607 of the Code.
+The OCTA provides a monthly report to the Finance and Administration Committee and the Board of Directors in accordance with Section 53607 of the Code. per section 53607 of the